horizontalsystems/Unstoppable-Wallet-Website/src/faq/android/en/about/does-it-cost-anything-to-use-unstoppable-wallet.md

 The wallet app merely recommends a sufficient fee to ensure the transaction gets processed within expected time frame.
 More popular blockchains tend to be more congested and therefore have higher transaction fees.

-Unstoppable is in the process to provide some premium power user features which are going to be only available to those holding Unstoppable Tokens on the wallet balance.
+Unstoppable is in the process to provide some premium power user features which are going to be only available to those holding Unstoppable Wallet Tokens on the wallet balance.